Communicate data with clarity and purpose.

 Identify what to improve

 See which dimensions need attention and get specific guidance on what to fix.
-The assessment scores five areas and highlights where the signal is getting lost.
+The assessment scores 7 areas and highlights where the signal is getting lost.

 03